rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Threading Model

-This interface is required to be thread-safe and has provision to be invoked from multiple `caller` threads.
-In case of multiple register calls, values passed in the last register call will be used.
+This interface is required to be thread-safe.

 ### Process Model